 Original story: A young woman was killed and two others were injured when a fire broke out Thursday morning in an old Victorian house at 2919 Lorina Ave.

 Firefighters responded to the fire at 2:36 a.m. and found thick smoke and flames coming from the rear area of the house, located near the intersection of Shattuck and Ashby avenues.
 One of the residents of the home told firefighters that someone was still inside, according to Deputy Fire Chief Gil Dong.

 Firefighters made their way to a small attic-like space on the third floor where they found an unconscious woman, said Dong.

 “Firefighters were told there was still someone inside,” said Dong.
 “It was difficult to get to where the person was because of the amount of heat and a narrow stairway… She wasn’t breathing.
 They attempted to resuscitate her but ultimately pronounced the victim at the scene.”

-The woman who died was young and was one of the eight people staying in the house he said.
+The woman who died was young and was one of eight people staying in the house, he said.
 Five were residents and three were visitors.
 Two others were treated for burns and smoke inhalation.

 The Red Cross came to the house and is helping with relocation efforts, said Dong.

 The cause of the fire is under investigation.
 Dong did not know if there were smoke detectors in the house.